 EPA currently requires auto manufacturers to use "commercially available" test fuels for new vehicles.
 The net result is that manufacturers cannot sell vehicles that are co-optimized for mid-level ethanol blends, despite the technology being readily available.
-In a recent court case in the U.S. Court of Appeals for the D.C.
+In fact, in a recent court case in the U.S. Court of Appeals for the D.C.
 Circuit, the Court ascertained, that if EPA allowed the use of E30 as a test fuel, there would be "substantial reason to think that at least some vehicle manufacturers would use it."
 In addition, the Court cited a comment from Ford Motor Company that a mid-level ethanol blend such as E30 would "enable the first steps to the development of a new generation of highly efficient internal combustion engine vehicles."
 Other auto manufacturers, namely Mercedes and General Motors, have also commented on the potential co-optimization of highly efficient engines with a mid-level ethanol blend.

 There is great interest from the automotive industry to move to a higher octane-rated fuel, as much of the rest of the developed world already enjoys.
 If the agency approves the use of a mid-level blend as a test fuel, these fuels will be able to reach commercial availability.
+It is quite incredible in this global car manufacturing industry that U.S. manufacturers selling vehicles in other countries are able to access these higher octane fuels, but cannot here.
 In the United States, the lowest cost octane provider available is ethanol, and by resolving the test fuel issue, volumes of ethanol consumed will be able to increase.16